BJB

 In quiet moments, I recall the memories of childhood when my mother and father were younger than I am now.
 Riding on my father's shoulders as he wended down a path through the deep cool forest and came out into the warm sunlight and the flat river and its riverbed of ochre stones.
 The memory makes me think of my father's innocence.

 Our galaxy may have up to 200 billion stars.
-This exceeds the total number of people who have ever lived, which is estimated to be about 108 to 117 billion.
-And we are one galaxy among an estimated two trillion galaxies in the observable universe.
-Dwell upon this vastness.
+This exceeds the total number of people who have ever lived, estimated at 117 billion.
+Now think upon the number of galaxies in the observable universe, estimated at two trillion.

 What's the difference between justice and revenge?
 Our thirst for justice evolved for good reason.
 We would be stomped out of existence without it.
 Revenge is delicious.
 Yet revenge goes beyond justice when it is the only end, when all may be sacrificed to its consummation.
 Justice seeks redress.
 It calls for a new, better world once meted out.